solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 ## Task 3 - Secure the Azure Synapse Workspace storage account

+One of the benefits of using Azure Storage Accounts is that all data at rest is encrypted.
+Azure Storage encrypts and decrypts data transparently using 256-bit AES encryption and is FPS 140-2 compliant.
+In addition to encrypted data at rest, Role Based Access Control is available to further secure storage accounts and containers.

 Role-based Access Control (RBAC) uses role assignments to apply permission sets to security principals; a principal may be a user, group, service principal, or any managed identity that exists in the Azure Active Directory.
 So far in this lab, we have defined and configured security groups that represent the various job functions that we need in Azure Synapse Analytics.
 It is recommended that individual user principals be added only to these Active Directory Security groups.
 These users will in turn be granted permissions based on the security group (role) that they belong to.
 All RBAC permissions in this lab will be assigned to security groups, never to an individual user principal.

 When the Azure Synapse Workspace was created, it required the selection of an Azure Data Lake Storage Gen 2 account and the creation of a default 'filesystem' container (we will refer to as **wsfilesystemcontainer**).
 The groups we've created in this lab will require access to this container.